Air Rifle Tuning Explained: Part 1

 I use an Irwin sliding clamp as pictured and lightly oil each pad then tighten it gently holding the barrel end and trigger housing in the centre of the clamping pads.
 This is easily accomplished when laying the components down flat.
 Once you have taken up the slack in the sliding clamp and have applied a bit of pressure on the air rifle you can unwind the rest of the action without it flying apart.

 I also put the rifle together using the reverse of this clamping method.
 See the Irwin clamp that I use, it has a 920mm opening and works very well.
 I purchased it from Bunnings for around $36 I think.
 This clamp is invaluable in air rifle tuning of many brands.

 Once you have separated the housings you should have the following on your bench that will require cleaning, inspecting and then polishing before being re-assembled.

-Now you have got this far, the next thing we will move onto is Part 2 of this tuning article following: that will cover inspecting, actual polishing and assembly options pertaining to the Weihrauch HW77K air rifle.
+Now you have got this far, the next thing we will move onto is Part 2 of this air rifle tuning article following: that will cover inspecting, actual polishing and assembly options pertaining to the Weihrauch HW77K air rifle.
 A lot of what I have here also applied to other airguns even though I am targeting tuning a HW77K Weihrauch.